 The A6000 has been replaced a few times since it made its debut, but that means that you can get what was once at the forefront of camera technology at a super bargain price.
 It’s a great option for beginners too because it has a range of different shooting modes, meaning you’re less likely to outgrow it quickly.
 Sony has a huge range of lenses and accessories for its compact system cameras, so the A6000 is a good place to start your photographic journey.
 It comes with super fast autofocusing, a tilting LCD screen and inbuilt Wi-Fi and NFC.
 Unsurprisingly for an older model, video is restricted to full HD though.

-However, if you put vlogging to one side for a moment, this is an ideal small and light camera which is well suited for travel photographers.
+However, if you put vlogging to one side for a moment, this is an ideal small and light camera that is well suited for travel photographers.
 It’s also ideal for those new to photography not looking to be overwhelmed with a massive camera.

 Panasonic’s Micro Four Thirds range is extremely well-established, so should you find yourself outgrowing the kit lens, you’ll never be short of different lenses to choose from.

 If your budget is super low but you want to get into the DSLR game, you can do worse than opt for the Canon EOS 2000D.
-For less than £300 you get a 24.2 megapixel APS-C sensor and all the shooting modes that somebody just starting out could wish for.
+For less than £400 you get a 24.2-megapixel APS-C sensor and all the shooting modes that somebody just starting out could wish for.
 To keep that price low then some sacrifices are needed, such as a fixed non-touch sensitive screen, but otherwise it’s a good little model to begin with.
 You can add different lenses and accessories should you outgrow the kit lens, but video shooters might feel the need to look elsewhere.

 Panasonic is a good option for those new to photography, offering user-friendly models at a variety of different price points and styles.
 Our pick for beginners at the moment is the GX9, which is smart, stylish and also ideal for travel.
 With 4K video and photo modes, you can get really creative with the type of content you create, so bloggers and vloggers will also like it.
 Micro Four Thirds lenses are extremely numerous, so you’ll never struggle to find an accessory once you’ve outgrown the kit lens, too.

 A good way to get a good deal when looking for your first camera is to seek out slightly older models.
-The Panasonic GX80 fits this brief perfectly, getting towards being three years old now.
+The Panasonic GX80 fits this brief perfectly, despite being about five years old now.
 That means you can pick it up for a fraction of its original price, but still lots of benefits over using your smartphone.
 This cute little compact system camera is ideal for travelling and comes with a range of modes to help you get the best pictures, moving up to more advanced options once you know what you’re doing.
 Movie makers and vloggers may also be tempted by the 4K video recording, and it helps that it looks cute too.